 When You Get a Promotion

-Congratulations, you just got promoted.
-Understandably, you must be feeling like right now, but before the excitement wears off, update your resume.
+Congratulations, you just got promoted!
+Understandably, you must be feeling accomplished right now, but before the excitement wears off, update your resume.

 Don’t just casually update your position in the resume.
-Also, make sure to add a few lines about why you deserve the promotion in the first place
+Make sure to add a few lines about what your new role entails and the additional responsibilities you’ll be taking on.

 What Should You Add to Your Resume?